Escape from Mogadishu: Plot

 The suspicious North Koreans refuse to eat the food prepared by the South Koreans before Sin-seong reassures them by swapping his rice bowl with Yong-su's and eating from it.
 Dae-jin, sensing a propaganda opportunity, covertly takes pictures of the meal and steals the North Koreans's diplomatic passports to make defection certificates, but is discovered by Jun-ki, leading to a fistfight.
 Yong-su and Sin-seong separate them, reiterating the need to set aside political differences to escape.
 With both the Americans and Chinese already having left, both ambassadors agree to seek help from their other remaining allies.
 While the North Koreans are rebuffed by the Egyptian embassy, the South Koreans are informed by the Italian embassy that they can join a Red Cross evacuation flight to Kenya, but that the North Koreans cannot, as Italy and North Korea lack diplomatic relations.
 Sin-seong convinces the Italian ambassador to relent by lying that the North Koreans are defecting.

 The Koreans bulletproof their cars with bags of dirt and books, and make white flags from their clothes.
 The convoy departs during salah, allowing them to pass unscathed while the rebels are in prayer.
 At a Somali army roadblock, Dae-jin, driving the lead car, negotiates with the commander for passage, but Sin-seong's secretary, driving the last car, sticks his white flag out of the window.
 The guards mistake the pole for a gun and start firing at the Koreans, forcing them to retreat.
 The convoy, already being pursued by the Somali army, runs into a group of rebels, who chase after them as well.
 Eventually, the Koreans arrive right outside the Italian embassy as the Somali army and the rebels retreat.
 Italian troops open the gates and secure the Koreans.
 Jun-ki, whose car had separated from the convoy and was last to arrive, dies after having been shot in the chase; he is buried inside the Italian embassy.

 The next day, the Koreans board the plane to Kenya.
-As they land, Sin-seong realizes that both parties have separate delegations waiting to receive their respective groups.
+As they land, Sin-seong see that both parties have separate delegations waiting to receive their respective groups.
 Yong-su and Sin-seong conclude that they cannot be seen together, as neither nation will believe their experiences but instead punish them.
 As passengers exit the plane, the diplomats bid each other farewell, before promptly splitting into their original groups to join their respective delegations, who take them into buses traveling on opposite directions.